Ibasa/Pikala/README.md

     * Arrays of primitive types (eg. `int[]`, `double[,]`) are written using fast block memory copy.
 * Otherwise types are handled in the following order:
     1) If the Pickler has an IReducer registered for the object type that is used.
-    2) If the type inherits from [`System.Runtime.Serialization.ISerializable `](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.iserializable) then `ISerializable.GetObjectData` is used to serialize, and the `(SerializationInfo, StreamingContext)` constructor is used to deserialize.
-    3) If the object inherits from [`System.MarshalByRefObject`](https://docs.microsoft.com/en-us/dotnet/api/system.marshalbyrefobject) Pikala will now explicitly fail.
+    2) If the object inherits from [`System.MarshalByRefObject`](https://docs.microsoft.com/en-us/dotnet/api/system.marshalbyrefobject) Pikala will now explicitly fail.
-    4) Otherwise Pikala tries to serialize each field on the object.
+    3) Otherwise Pikala tries to serialize each field on the object.

 ### What's an IReducer?

 IReducer is for reducing a complex object to a simpler one that can be serialized.
 Pikala has some built-in reducers, such as the one for `Dictionary<TKey, TValue>` which causes that to be serialized as a `KeyValuePair<TKey, TValue>[]` rather than trying to serialize the internal bucket structure of a `Dictionary`.
-(In actuality `Dictionary` is an `ISerialisable` instance, and would serialize ok without a reducer but the reduced version is a bit neater and is a good test type for the reduction framework).

 Pikala is open to PRs for any BCL type that could have a better `IReducer` than it's default behaviour.